 One of those fans was a woman in Tennessee who thought The Cyborg and the Sorcerers was the best thing I'd written, and that I ought to write a sequel.

 I had no intention of writing a sequel.
 I thought the story was over; in fact, in the first version of The Cyborg and the Sorcerers that I'd submitted to my editor, Judy-Lynn del Rey, I'd left it ambiguous whether or not my hero even survived.
 Judy-Lynn made me change that; she called it a "reader cheater."
 Thanks to her, it would be possible to write a sequel, but I still had no plans to do so.

-I'd plotted a couple of other stories in the same universe, actually, which I still haven't written thirty years later, but no direct sequel.
+I'd plotted a couple of other stories in the same universe, actually, which I still haven't written all these many years later, but no direct sequel.